 Children's Social Care is responsible for administering the Child Protection Conference service.

-The Safeguarding Children Board has clear arrangements for the organisation of Child Protection Conferences including:
+The Safeguarding Children Partnership has clear arrangements for the organisation of Child Protection Conferences including:

 - Arrangements for sending out invitations to children, parents and professionals;